-- I take everything (every-thing) out of their closet and their bins (check out their shared closet and my tips for maintaining an orderly shared closet for kids) and go through each and every piece of clothing and shoe.
+I take everything (every-thing) out of their closet and their bins (check out their shared closet and my tips for maintaining an orderly shared closet for kids) and go through each and every piece of clothing and shoe.
 I try to make sure I do this when the majority of their clothing is clean.

-- I sort out bottoms and tops, pajamas, etc. for each girl.
+I sort out bottoms and tops, pajamas, etc. for each girl.

-- As I go, I notice items that are just too worn to pass down or give away and toss them in the garbage bin or the upcycle bin – there are some amazing things you can do with old, worn out clothing!
+As I go, I notice items that are just too worn to pass down or give away and toss them in the garbage bin or the upcycle bin – there are some amazing things you can do with old, worn out clothing!

-- Taking G (the oldest)’s clothes first I check all the sizes of what she has in her closet to make sure they fit her.
+Taking G (the oldest)’s clothes first I check all the sizes of what she has in her closet to make sure they fit her.
 If they do not they go into the pile for W (the youngest).
 If I think W will not be able to wear the item in the next season (before the next sale), either because of weather appropriateness or size; I put it into a storage bin that goes at the top of G’s side of the closet.

-- Once G’s clothes are all sorted and sized, I fold all the bottoms and place them in a bin.
-I hang all the shirts (have you seen the video for my tip/tutorial on how I hang shirts and dresses?
+Once G’s clothes are all sorted and sized, I fold all the bottoms and place them in a bin.
+I hang all the shirts.
+Have you seen the video for my tip/tutorial on how I hang shirts and dresses?

-- Taking W (the youngest girl)’s clothes, I check all the sizes of what she has in her closet to make sure they fit her.
+Taking W (the youngest girl)’s clothes, I check all the sizes of what she has in her closet to make sure they fit her.
 If they no longer fit, they go into storage (for a possible future baby or the moment when I feel I could safely pass them on without tears), sorted by size and labeled.
 As I am doing this, I add in all the items that came from G’s closet (that bin at the top) and do as I did in the last step.

-- I have a second storage bin at the top of W’s side of the closet for clothing she will grow out of before the next time I sort and store clothes.
+I have a second storage bin at the top of W’s side of the closet for clothing she will grow out of before the next time I sort and store clothes.
 Anything that doesn’t fit her any more goes in this bin to be added to long-term storage later.

 To give you an idea of the system I do for the girls’ clothes and closet, I made this simple diagram of their closet.

 Whew!
 That sounds like a lot of work but it only took me 45 minutes!
 Not bad for two little girls with more clothing than their mama!
-Feel free to pin this post with this pin so you can refer back to it next time you sort through your kids clothes.
+I actually love to sort and store the kids clothes.
+Lots of memories.
+Lots of time to reminisce.